Perseverance Tale â Horn and Blood - I

 - The ranch passed to her son, Harlan Coyle, who expanded the territory but failed to hold the family together.

-- Today, the Coyles are respected – but not feared.
-Rich in land, lean in bodies, and fractured within.
+- Today, the Coyles are respected, but not feared.
+Rich in land, lean in bodies.
+Fractured within.

 The Coyle Holding